 Commitment to long-term sustainable relationships based on trust Significant time spent building relationships between staff, organisations and communities.
 Partners commit to ongoing relationship, not only an activity or project.
-Respect for Aboriginal and Torres Strait Islander culture and history Commitment to build cultural understanding, to consult and listen to the local community, and to value Indigenous knowledge and professionalism.
+Respect for Aboriginal Commitment to build cultural understanding, to consult and Torres Strait Islander and listen to the local community, and to value Indigenous culture and history knowledge and professionalism.
 Commitment to self- determination for Aboriginal and Torres Strait Islander peoples Empowering Indigenous communities to lead response to child and family needs.
 Building Indigenous community, organisation and workforce capacity.
 Aim to improve long-term well-being for Aboriginal and Torres Strait Islander children, families and communities Identifying and sharing respective strengths in supporting children and families.
 Partnership resources viewed as community resources and shared for the benefit of children and families.
 Shared responsibility and accountability for shared objectives and activities Negotiated and shared vision is developed.
 Partners jointly develop indicators of success and work together to monitor and evaluate progress.
-Valuing process elements as integral to support and enable partnership Agreements clarify commitments, roles and accountability.
-Time and resources allocated to joint planning, review, and partnership development.
-Redressing unequal or discriminatory relationships, structures and outcomes Recognising that Indigenous disadvantage reflects both historical and continuing discrimination, and working to correct resulting power and resource imbalances.
-Working differently with Aboriginal and Torres Strait Islander children and families Developing cultural competence in service delivery.
-Recognising that mainstream approaches are often not the best way to engage and support Indigenous families.
+Valuing process elements Agreements clarify commitments, roles and accountability. as integral to support and Time and resources allocated to joint planning, review, enable partnership and partnership development.
+Redressing unequal or Recognising that Indigenous disadvantage reflects both discriminatory relationships, historical and continuing discrimination, and working structures and outcomes to correct resulting power and resource imbalances.
+Working differently with Developing cultural competence in service delivery.
+Aboriginal and Torres Strait Recognising that mainstream approaches are often not Islander children and families the best way to engage and support Indigenous families.